location-iq/leaflet-geocoder/README.md

 **Browser support** is IE8+ [(more details below)](#browser-support).

-To use the Mapzen Search service, **you need a Mapzen API key**.
+To use the LocationIQ service, **you need a LocationIQ API key**.
-Get one from the [Mapzen developers portal](http://mapzen.com/developers/).
+Get one from [here](https://locationiq.com/#register).
 It's free!

 ## Basic usage

 **Step 1:** In HTML, import the required Leaflet JavaScript and CSS files.
-Start quickly with hosted libraries on [cdnjs](http://cdnjs.com/libraries/leaflet-geocoder-mapzen)!
+Start quickly with hosted libraries!

 ```html
 <!-- Load Leaflet from CDN -->